• Skip to primary navigation

 Vibrant lemon zest sits atop a bowl of sugar

-Grate the lemons directly into the sugar.
+Use a microplane to zest the lemons directly into the sugar.

 A hand is rubbing the sugar and lemon zest together

 Rub with your fingertips until the sugar feels moist and clumpy to distribute the lemon oils.
-This makes the cake extra flavorful!
+This makes the cake extra flavorful.

 The eggs and lemon sugar are side by side in a bowl